-The 42-credit program takes two semesters to complete, and provides a well-rounded, broad-based education designed to prepare you for medical school.
+The 42-credit program takes two semesters to complete, and provides a well-rounded, broad-based education taught by experienced medical school faculty, preparing you to apply to medical, PA, PT, OT, podiatry, or pharmacy programs.

 Fall Semester Courses